nginxinc/ansible-role-nginx-config/README.md

 ## Role Variables

 This role has multiple variables.
-The descriptions and defaults for all these variables can be found in the **[`defaults/main/`](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/defaults/main/)** folder in the following files:
+The descriptions and defaults for all these variables can be found in the **[`defaults/main/`](https://github.com/nginxinc/ansible-role-nginx-config/blob/main/defaults/main/)** directory in the following files:

 | Name | Description |
 | ---- | ----------- |